Under the direct supervision of

 for which the staff member must provide

 transportation.
-This position will interface
+This position will interface with

-preschool providers, agency personnel, and medical
+providers, agency personnel, and medical